FedEx Corporation, your single source for time-sensitive and time-deferred package, document, and freight transportation services internationally.

 Does an owner operator’s truck have to meet certain specifications?

-In order to serve our customers, FedEx Custom Critical has minimum specifications for cargo vans, 14’ straight trucks, 22’ straight trucks and tractor-trailers.
+In order to serve our customers, FedEx Custom Critical has minimum specifications for small straight truck, large straight truck, and tractor-trailer.

 Does FedEx Custom Critical use a satellite system?